 Most of us love the summer months, spending time anywhere the weather’s warm and working up a good sweat.
 However, long periods of hot, humid climates — or exposure to soaring temperatures in other forms, such as from exercising — can lead to problems associated with an electrolyte imbalance, including dehydration symptoms.

-Some surveys show that 60 percent to 75 percent of Americans don’t drink enough water daily.
+Some surveys show that 60 percent to 75 percent of Americans don’t drink enough water daily, and up to 30 percent may be chronically dehydrated.
 Staying properly hydrated, especially whenever you’re losing fluids, is the very best way to feel your best and also ward off potential heat exhaustion and dehydration symptoms.

 Whom does dehydration affect most?
-Athletes, people who perform manual labor outdoors, young children, those with gastrointestinal issues and the elderly are all especially susceptible to the effects of dehydration.
+Athletes, people who perform manual labor outdoors, young children, those with gastrointestinal health conditions and the elderly are all at higher risk for experiencing dehydration.

-What do you need to do in order to protect yourself from dehydration and the sometimes-dangerous effects of fluid and electrolyte loss?
-As you’ll learn, drinking enough water daily, monitoring your thirst and urination, and rehydrating after workouts are all important steps to stave off dehydration symptoms.
+What do you need to do in order to protect yourself from the sometimes-dangerous effects of fluid and electrolyte loss?
+As you’ll learn, drinking enough water daily, monitoring your thirst and urination, and rehydrating after workouts are all important steps.

 What Is Dehydration?